unconst/BitTensor/README.md

 To do this, we first scale our global loss with a stake vector S, namely, L = S ◦ L such that the global loss function is scaled towards computers holding stake.
 This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the objective function.

 Stake quantities are represented in the form of a digital token using a decentralized compute and storage network known as a blockchain.
 The tokens can be transferred and bought by computers who wish to attain more power over the network.

-In what follows we will explain how the network determines how tokens are emitted.
-We wish to mint new tokens to compute nodes in-proportion to their contribution optimizing the global loss.
+For instance, to fine tune a translation or sentiment analysis problem deriving its performance from an understanding of language.

 ### Attribution
+We wish to mint new tokens to components in-proportion to their contribution optimizing the global loss.
-Asking which components contribute the most is equivalent to asking what it would cost, in terms of loss, to prune a single component from the network.
+Following methods used to prune neural networks[17][18], asking how much a components contributes is equivalent to asking what it would cost, in terms of loss, to prune that from the network.

 <p align="center"> ∆Lj = the change in global loss w.r.t removal of single component j. </p>